 Bachelor of Fine Arts in Studio Art

 Loyola's studio art BFA includes classes in aesthetic criticism, art history and modern art.
 Students complete extensive coursework in a variety of media, including photography, sculpture, ceramics, painting and digital arts, among other disciplines.
-During their junior year, BFA students undergo a faculty assessment of their work in order to formally declare a major in art.
+During their junior year, BFA students undergo a faculty assessment of their work.
 Senior BFA candidates create work to be exhibited in the school's on-campus gallery for a thesis show.

 Other School Options

-Additional New Orleans colleges that offer art programs include Dillard University and Xavier University of Louisiana, both private not-for-profit schools, and Delgado Community College, a two-year public institution.
-All three are less than five miles from downtown New Orleans.
+Additional New Orleans colleges that offer art programs include Dillard University, a private not-for-profit school, and Delgado Community College, a two-year public institution.
+Both schools are less than five miles from downtown New Orleans.